How PTAs Help Olympic Athletes

 U.S. sprint star Allyson Felix, the defending Olympic champion at 200 meters, suffered torn ankle ligaments during a training mishap earlier this year and missed significant training leading up to the Olympic Trials in early July.
 As part of her physical therapy, she worked in a pool and on an exercise bike, and when she returned to the track, she ran counter-clockwise to relieve the stress on her bad ankle.
 She ended up making the team at 400 meters.

 Volleyball multi-gold medalist Kerri Walsh Jennings underwent her fifth shoulder surgery less than six months ago and has been physical therapy since.
-She has said that, going into Rio, the shoulder was 100 percent, with full range of motion.
+She has said that going into Rio, the shoulder was 100 percent, with a full range of motion.

 "Athletes, especially superior-performing athletes like the ones on our Olympic teams, have to compete and perform at a high level in order to be the best at their sport," Henderson said.
 "When they get injured and need rehabilitation, physical therapy is there to help them achieve that optimal function of superiority in their sport so they can be the best they can be.
 Everyone knows that injuries are likely to occur, and when they do, athletes and coaches seek out the help of physicians and therapists to rehabilitate the athlete back to superior function and performance."